NashTech-Labs/Deploy-Keptn-in-Kubernetes-using-Replica-Set/README.md

 ## Pre-Requisites:
 Kubctl with atleast one node should be present.
 OR Minikube should be installed.

-## Workings steps to Deploy Keptn with Replication Controller:
+## Workings steps to Deploy Keptn with Replica Set:

 - Deploy keptn rs with (default 3 replicas) following command.
 ```